 All decisions regarding the event, including timings and welfare of the athlete will only be made between Enduroman, the athlete and the boat pilot.

 Running must always be single file, on the far left side of the track or pavement.
 Exceptions: No track or pavement on the left or Enduroman requests crossing the road.
 Road crossing will be kept to absolute minimum and done with caution.

 Support cycling is not allowed.
 No drafting.
-There is a point on the outskirts of Paris that the cyclist must remain with the support vehicle until the finish the Arc.
+There is a point on the outskirts of Paris that the cyclist must remain with the support vehicle until the finish at the Arc.